-SPT100 - Intro to Sport Management
+SPT100 - Introduction to Sport Management

 An introduction to basic skills and competencies required to successfully manage in the sport management industry, the course utilizes general management theory and principles that make direct application to the sport management field.
 (3 crs.)
 Spring and fall.

-SPT105 - Fund of Student Ath Recruit
+SPT105 - Fundamentals of Student Athlete Recruiting

 This course has been designed as a Web-based offering for the high school principal, counselor, coach, or those seeking a future career in related fields, and for parents of student athletes who desire to compete at the collegiate level.
 This course outlines the various methods students use in an attempt to get an athletic scholarship, federal and state financial aid, as well as NCAA, NAIA, and junior college requirements for competition.
 The class also includes specific strategies that student athletes must learn in order to achieve success in their college experience, such as the knowledge of nutrition, goal setting, as well as pitfalls of the incoming freshman adjusting to college life as an athlete.
 (3 crs.)
 Fall, spring, summer, intersession.

-SPT199 - Practica in Sport Management
+SPT199 - Practicums in Sport Management

 A supervised observation/work experience in a sport management setting, the practicum experience requires 70 hours of observation/work in an approved sport management environment.
 (3 crs.)
 Spring and fall.